SilverTorch: A Unified Model-based System to Democratize Large-Scale Recommendation on GPUs: Extensibility

-A OverArch layer can be defined as a Multi-layer Perception (MLP), or a multiple stacked self-attention layers to capture the correlation in order to understand user’s interest, with the capability of looking at items in an entire session.
-Recent study proposes more structured interaction layer using Mixture of logits (MoL)~\cite{zhai2023revisiting}~\cite{ding2025retrieval}, which defines similarity between user and item as adaptive composition of elementary functions.
-Similar with ESR, the inputs for OverArch layers include the item embeddings and user embedding features and other cross-features.
-Benefit from SilverTorch's caching design, item embeddings and cross-features can be directly extracted from GPU memory which are constructed during publish and loaded in predictor.
-SilverTorch supports arbitrary OverArch architectures that could improve model quality of retrieval through the full fidelity of training and serving consistency.
+In the two-tower model architecture, user-item similarities are computed using dot product.
+Unfortunately, this approach has no trainable parameters and oversimplifies user-item interactions.
+Without SilverTorch's GPU-based approach, meeting latency requirements while adding complex interaction layers is challenging.
+SilverTorch substantially reduces inference cost, enabling retrieval models to incorporate scoring layers beyond nearest neighbor search.
+Building on the ANN search and feature filtering queries defined in Section~\ref{sec:4}, a SilverTorch model includes additional scoring layers (referred to as the OverArch layer).
+The retrieval process operates in two steps.
+First, it executes the query to pre-filter $K_0$ items (on the order of $O(10{,}000)$ to $O(100{,}000)$) from original candidate pool, where dot product is still adopted for distance calculation within ANN search.
+Second, the OverArch employs neural network modules to rank the $K_0$ user-item pairs and returns the final retrieval results.
+We find that OverArch contributes to better recall for retrieval than enhancing ANN search accuracy alone.
+An OverArch layer can be defined as a Multi-layer Perceptron (MLP), or a multiple stacked self-attention layers to capture the correlation to understand user’s interest, with the capability of looking at items in an entire session.
+Recent study proposes more structured interaction layer using Mixture of logits (MoL)~\cite{zhai2023revisiting}~\cite{ding2025retrieval} that defines similarity as adaptive composition of elementary functions.
+Benefiting from SilverTorch's caching design, item embeddings and cross-features used in the OverArch can be directly extracted from GPU memory during publish.
+SilverTorch supports complex OverArch architectures that could improve model quality of retrieval through the full fidelity of training and serving consistency.